 Street type is signified by Street (ST), Boulevard (BLVD), Court (CT), and Road (RD) to give you an example.
 A complete set of street type domains are listed in Appendix 8.1.
 Each street address will have only one street type based on a logical pattern of street types.
-The street type names used follow USPS Postal Addressing Standards Publication 28 and other guidelines through NENA.
+The street type names used follow USPS Postal Addressing Standards Publication 28 and other standards through the NENA Civic Location Data Exchange Format (CLDXF).
 An exception to this rule would be where two streets in the same area have the same name (e.g., Destination Dr and Destination Ct).